nwjs/node/doc/api/async_hooks.md

 > Stability: 1 - Experimental

-The `async_hooks` module provides an API to register callbacks tracking the lifetime of asynchronous resources created inside a Node.js application.
+The `async_hooks` module provides an API to track asynchronous resources.
 It can be accessed using:

 ```js
 const async_hooks = require('async_hooks');